Quantifying the unextendibility of entanglement: Efficiently computable entanglement measures

 \subsection{Min-unextendible entanglement}

 In this section, we consider the limit of the Petz--R\'enyi relative entropy as $\alpha \to 0$, which is known as the min-relative entropy~\cite[Definition 2]{Datta2009}.
 Let us first recall the definition.
-Let $\rho\in\cS(A)$ and $\sigma\in\cP(A)$ be such that the support of $\rho$ is contained in the support of $\sigma$.
+Let $\rho\in\cS(A)$ and $\sigma\in\cP(A)$.
 Let $\Pi^\rho$ denote the projection onto the support of $\rho$.
 Then the min-relative entropy of $\rho$ and $\sigma$ is defined as

 With $D_{\min}$, we define the min-unextendible entanglement as follows. \begin{definition}[Min-unextendible entanglement] For a given bipartite state $\rho_{AB}$, the min-unextendible entanglement is defined as